-- 1. All of the Initial Common Units to be offered by means of the Registration Statement have been duly authorized by the Partnership Agreement and are legally issued and are fully paid and non-assessable, except as such non-assessability may be affected by 17-607 of the Delaware Revised Uniform Limited Partnership Act. - 2.
-All of the Converted Common Units to be offered by means of the Registration Statement have been duly authorized by the Partnership
+- The Partnership has been duly formed and is validly existing as a limited partnership under the Delaware Revised Uniform Limited Partnership Act. - 2.
+All of the Common Units to be offered by means of the Registration Statement have been duly authorized by the Partnership Agreement and legally issued and are fully paid and non-assessable, except as such non-assessability may be affected by 17-607 of the Delaware Revised Uniform Limited Partnership Act.